swcarpentry/2014-02-15-umkc/lessons/thw-git/local.md

     HEAD        config      description hooks       info        objects     refs

 Step 3 : Use what you've learned.
 You may have noticed the file called description.
-You can describe your repository by opening the description file and replacing the text with a name for the repository.
+You can describe your repository replacing the text with a name for the repository.
 Mine will be called "Reproducible Science".
 You may call yours anything you like.

-    $ nano description &
+    $ echo "Reproducible Science" > description

 Step 4 : Applications sometimes create files that are not needed.
 For example, some applications create backup or temporary files with names like'filename.bak' and